-In addition to the above, Vermont adopted a new Insurance Data Security law applicable to traditional insurance carriers.
+In addition to the above, Vermont is expected to adopt a new Insurance Data Security law applicable to traditional insurance carriers.
 Captive insurance companies and risk retention groups are excluded, but we will be monitoring this area closely for future developments.